vahalan/sBITX-Manager/README.md

 Windows Install:
 ```
+Download the Windows release from https://github.com/drexjj/sBITX-Manager/releases/tag/Windows and unzip to the file to a folder of your choosing.

+OR

 Ensure Python version 3 is installed and configured on your computer

 On the GitHub page, Select Code and Download the zip file